 Export credit insurance, often also known as trade credit insurance, is a useful way to insure your accounts receivable.
 But is it right for you?
 Many alternatives exist, such as invoice factoring and letters of credit issued by an export/import bank, as well as some other forms of insurance for exporters.

-So, in this article, we’ll take a look at some of the pros and cons of export credit insurance, to help you determine if it’s right for you.
+So, in this article, Niche TC takes a look at advantages and disadvanatges of export credit insurance, to help you determine if it’s right for you.

 The Advantages Of An Export Credit Insurance Policy

 Export credit insurance has benefits not just when working in foreign markets and with a foreign buyer, but even for companies who do most of their business domestically.
 Here are a few of the advantages of taking out a policy.

 - Peace of mind – You’ll know that, even if you cannot convert on your foreign receivables, you’ll be compensated for the value of these accounts.
 This minimizes your credit risk, and protects your company.